When the coronavirus pandemic hit, some pundits leapt to the conclusion that “the FIRE movement is dead, long live the FIRE movement!”

 Some people love what they do and prefer to keep working.
 Others hate their jobs and would love nothing more than to stay home with their kids.

 There’s no right or wrong answer to working versus staying home.
-But the closer you are to financial independence, the more it becomes a choice.
+But the more passive income you have, the more it becomes a choice.

 You can also save money on a nanny or daycare in this scenario too — an enormous expense for many young families.

-As many workers have found during the coronavirus pandemic, working from home comes with plenty of perks.
+As many workers discovered during the pandemic, working from home comes with plenty of perks.

 Sure, you get to work in your pajamas if you really want to.
 But that’s just the beginning.